-There were a total of 36,831 aircraft movements in 2017.
-This was made up of 4,214 commercial aircraft movements and 32,618 non-commercial movements including test and training flights, training flights, private, military flights and business flights.
+In 2022 approximately 735,000 passengers used Bournemouth Airport and there was a total of 29,186 aircraft movements.
+This was made up of 5,346 commercial aircraft movements and 23,840 non-commercial movements including test and training flights, training flights, private, military flights and business flights.